 - Weather-proofing them without destroying their essential “compostability” has been a concern.
 Natural oil has been used to penetrate into the bricks.
 They have been tested in a “home shower” and found to only gain a few percentage points of mass.
 “They don’t go really soggy and flexible,” says the fabricator from Ecovative.

 INSIGHTS INTO MYCELIUM – an interview with Maurizio Montalti

 Is there a way to make the material weather-proof from the outside environment without destroying its compostability?
 Would natural oil penetration be a partial solution, like in the Hy-Fi tower by David Benjamin?
 Or shellac, a solution applied by Phil Ross?

 The finishing is one of the most important things in order for something that looks like a material to actually become a product.
 There are different kinds of oils that have been traditionally and effectively used for wood treatment in the inside or outside environment.
 For example, linseed oil is commonly used for the conservation of old wooden furniture.
-However, it can hardly be considered a permanent solution, as it needs to be maintained and reapplied every once in a while.
-Waxes can be an equally interesting solution but as in the case of oils, they need to be applied over and over again.
+However, it is really not a permanent solution, as it requiries maintenance and reapplied every once in a while.
+Waxes are an equally interesting solution but as in the case of oils, applied over and over again.
 Shellac on the other hand, is a great natural polymer but also a quite expensive material compared to other industrial solutions, particularly when thinking about scale and high production volumes.
 Moreover shellac, as well as linseed oil, changes the quality of the material as it creates a film on top that seals its pores.
 Therefore, if the point is to have a porous material that allows the wall to breath, shellac is not the correct option.
 These are all temporary solutions applicable for projects that are not meant to be in place for a long time.